kaikue/KittenBoat/README.md

 - [ ] There must be island gameplay and boat gameplay.
 	- island gameplay
 		- puzzles:
-			- ✔ tutorial- push rocks into holes
+			- ✔ tutorial- push rock into hole
+			- push rocks into 4 corner pits of diamond island
 			- push rocks into symmetric pattern as inaccessible part
-			- push rocks into 4 corners of diamond island
 			- sokobans
 			- push rock across 1 tile corner from boat
 			- talk to rock NPC next to hole multiple times